 If you have employees that use company vehicles, you’ll need to answer five questions under Section C.

 The final part of Form 4562 allows you to claim a deduction for the costs you amortize.
 In other words, you can get a deduction for writing off the cost of certain items (like startup costs) and intangible items (like patents and trademarks).
 You’ll deduct these costs evenly over the course of a fixed time period.

-Form 4562 is the tax document you can use to claim deductions for the properties you use for your business.
+- Form 4562 is the tax document you can use to claim deductions for the properties you use for your business.
 Figuring out how to depreciate assets isn’t always simple though.
 If you need assistance completing the form, find a financial advisor or accountant who specializes in taxes.
 They’ll help you though the process to ensure you file everything correctly.
-A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
+A matching tool like SmartAsset’s can help you find a person to work with.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to up to three fiduciaries who suit your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while the program does much of the hard work for you.
+Then the program will narrow down your options from thousands of advisors to up to three fiduciaries.
+You can then read their profiles to learn more about them, interview them on the phone or online and choose who to work with in the future.
+This allows the program to do much of the hard work for you.